ceramicnetwork/docs/docs/clients/javascript/cli.md

 - [Free community nodes](../tools/hosted-nodes/community-nodes.md)
 - [Commercial node providers](../tools/hosted-nodes/node-providers.md)
 - [Host your own node](../run/nodes.md)

+## **Authentication**
+The JS CLI comes prepacked with the [Key DID Provider]() for authenticating and writing data to streams.
+At this time, no other DID Providers can be used with the CLI.

 ## **Usage**
 Type `--h` for a full list of CLI commands.